-Findings Supporting Evidence Findings In an effort to increase the collaboration amongst staff in holding each other accountable for student learning, Professional Learning Communities were introduced in 2010 to Hesperia High School.
-This commitment to student learning and collegial collaboration has grown each year and has resulted in a targeted focus on student achievement.
-PLC teams are established around specific content areas with the Supporting EvidenceWalk through schedules and reportsPLC meeting minutesCollaboration Wednesday Schedule teachers working together to develop pacing guides, units of study, common formative assessments and single assessments.
+Findings Supporting Evidence In an effort to increase the collaboration amongst staff in holding each other accountable for student learning, Walk through schedules and reports Professional Learning Communities were introduced in 2010 to Hesperia High School.
+This commitment to student PLC meeting minutes learning and collegial collaboration has grown each year and has resulted in a targeted focus on student achievement.
+PLC teams are established around specific content areas with the teachers working together to develop pacing guides, units of Collaboration Wednesday Schedule study, common formative assessments and single assessments.
 PLC teams share best practices and work closely with district academic coaches to refine instructional strategies.